 A dreadnought shaped guitar is characterized by a large body and a relatively undefined waist.
-That is to say that the upper and lower bouts of the guitar are quite similar in width when compared with classical guitars and other acoustic guitar shapes such as Grand Auditoriums (aka Grand Performance) or Concert (aka 00) or Parlor guitars.
+That is to say that the upper and lower bouts of the guitar are quite similar in width.
+Especially when compared with classical guitars and other acoustic guitar shapes – such as the Grand Auditorium (aka Grand Performance) guitar, or the Concert (aka 00), or the Parlor guitar.

 The dreadnought shaped guitar is quite a large bodied guitar compared to most others.
 Perhaps only the jumbo acoustic being larger – and definitely has the narrowest waist.

 Learn more about the different guitar shapes on my blog.

 Apparently the shape was dubbed “dreadnought” after a battleship – the HMS Dreadnought.
 The HMS Dreadnought had only large guns – different to other battleships of the time that had a mixture of large and small guns.

 And I can only guess that the dreadnought guitar got its name because of its large shape.

 It may be considered within the normal range of sizes for a guitar now but when it was introduced it was a lot larger than the typical guitar.

 Whilst the dreadnought shape is relatively young in terms of the history of guitars it is now one of the most popular shaped guitar going around.